- Socket on the side

 The iDevices Switch Smart Plug hits it out of the park when it comes to Apple.
 It seamlessly integrates into your home’s existing ecosystem and can be controlled with ease using Siri or the Home app.
 When you venture outside there, it starts to struggle and there are better options.

 For Apple HomeKit users, this plug runs neck and neck with the Wemo Mini Smart Plug in terms of value.
+It sits right near the top of our best smart plugs for HomeKit users.
 The Elgato Eve Energy is also a great choice but at a much higher price.
-If you like the energy monitoring capability, the side outlet, and customizable nightlight, go with iDevices here.
+If you like the energy monitoring capability, the side outlet, and customizable nightlight, go with this unit.
 If those don’t move the needle, the Wemo Mini is compatible with more services (SmartThings, IFTTT, Nest) and a bit more reliable.
 Either way, you’re getting a really good smart plug.